neanias/everforest-nvim/README.md

 ## Configuration

-> Configuration options are still TODO, but will hopefully be coming soon, including configuring
-> italics and more.
+> Configuration options aren't as comprehensive as the original everforest
+> theme yet.

-This colour scheme has a light and a dark mode which are configured using the vim background
-setting: `:set background=light` or `vim.o.background=dark` as appropriate.
+This colour scheme has a light and a dark mode which are configured using the vim background setting: `:set background=light` or `vim.o.background=dark` as appropriate.

 This is the default config: